 For who is this course?

-We invite technical staff, policymakers, scientists, private sector professionals and programme / project managers who want to build resilient and sustainable food system in their home countries, to enrol.
+We invite technical staff, policymakers, scientists, private sector professionals and programme/project managers who want to build resilient and sustainable food systems in their home countries, to enrol.
 Participants should be proficient in English, and have at least a BSc degree or an equivalent academic qualification and preferably several years of work experience in the agricultural domain.

 Course programme in more detail

-The resulting insecurity not only affects the global social and economic systems, but also (local) food systems and their farmers who stand at the basis of food production.
+The resulting insecurity not only affects the global social and economic systems, but also (the local) food systems and their farmers who stand at the basis of food production.

 Application for this course